ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString_old.md

 :::GVideo
 watch?v=tpiyEe_CqB4
 :::
-*Video 1 placeholder* This video scans through frequencies on System 1 to find standing waves with varying numbers of wave segments.
+*Video 1 placeholder* This video scans through frequencies on System 1 to find different amounts of standing waves.

-1) Create a table for System 1 with column headers for frequency, $v_{λf}$, and % Deviation of v; and with a row header for n = 1.

-2) Video 1 scans through frequencies using System 1.
+a) Video 1 scans through frequencies using System 1.
 Watch the video and determine the frequency at which you see 1 standing wave.
-Record the frequency for your standing wave with one segment in your table.
+Add a row with the header n = 1 and record the frequency for your single standing wave in the appropriate box.

 ::: Question
 a) What is the tension in the string?
 Use the formula Tension = T = F = mg